csells/sb-blot/_writing_style.md

 - "Not gonna lie..."
 - "...and I just couldn't help myself"
 - "Let me know if you do!
 I'd love to [track/hear about] them"

+### Narrative Arc Strategy
+- **Common Ground**: Starts by validating the reader's current state or skepticism ("I still run into a large number of engineers who are convinced...").
+- **The Pivot**: Introduces the new concept not as a replacement, but as an evolution or a solution to a specific pain point just acknowledged.
+- **The Payoff**: Shows the result immediately (screenshot or code) to prove it's worth the effort before explaining how it works.

 ## Technical Writing Conventions